Upcoming Events

 Mutual Aid at NYCHA’s Fulton Houses | Summer, Fall 2020.

 The role of community outreach and mutual aid today are more important now than they’ve been in decades.
-Our communities are being crushed under the enormous weight of the Pandemic, widening social inequality, a crumbling state-support system, and inhumane healthcare costs.
+Our communities are being crushed under widening social inequality, a crumbling state-support system, rising costs of living, and inhumane healthcare costs.
 Corporations are being fed trillions of dollars while the American people are more food-insecure than ever.
-Given this dire situation, the YCL has been providing much-needed food, personal-protective gear, and other aid to our local communities, doing our part to lift each other up in solidarity in tough times.
+Given this dire situation, the YCL has provided much-needed food, personal-protective gear, and other aid to our local communities, doing our part to lift each other up in solidarity in tough times.

 Our members have also been doing political and educational outreach to register people to vote, provide Know Your Rights materials, and inform people about local community events.
 And in Albany, young Communists work in coalition with union and community members to lead weekly clean-ups around their neighborhoods.